Mohitsharma4218/IMDB_ANALYSIS_sql_project/README.md

 (select count(*) from names where date_of_birth is NULL) as date_of_birth_null, (select count(*) from names where known_for_movies is NULL) as known_for_movies_null;

-# height , date_of_birth, known_for_movies have null values.
+#height , date_of_birth, known_for_movies have null values.

--- 2:Determine the top three directors in the top three genres with movies having an average rating > 8. with top_3_genre as( select g.genre,count(g.movie_id) as total_movies from genre g join ratings r on g.movie_id=r.movie_id where r.avg_rating > 8
+# 2:Determine the top three directors in the top three genres with movies having an average rating > 8.
+with top_3_genre as(
+select g.genre,count(g.movie_id) as total_movies from genre g join ratings r on g.movie_id=r.movie_id where r.avg_rating > 8